kitchokly/quartz/content/📖5 Notes as structures of knowledge.md

 ---
-title: Notes as structures of knowledge
+title: 📖 Notes as structures of knowledge
 enableToc: false
-tags:
-  - 📖 Paper
 ---

 Whether understood as materializations of memory or the process of situated thought itself, notes do not stand alone: They are always in relation to other thoughts, ideas, and observations.
 These relationships are always shaped by power, meaning that feminist note-taking must go beyond the contemporary emphasis on note contents to consider the broader system which places notes in context with each other and structures their retrieval.